 Calculating Your After-Tax Yield

 If you live in a state with high state or local income tax rates, the yield on a Treasury bond can be an attractive choice compared to other taxable bond options.
 Calculate a taxable equivalent yield for a Treasury bond by dividing the bond's yield by one minus your combined state and local income tax rate.
 For example, say the 10-year Treasury yields 5 percent and you pay 7 percent total state and local income taxes.
-Five divided by 0.93 – 1 minus 0.07 – equals 5.38 percent.
+In this case, the bond's yield – five percent – divided by one minus state and local taxes – 0.93 – equals 5.38 percent.
 A fully taxable bond would need to yield greater than 5.38 percent to provide a larger return than a 5 percent Treasury bond.